yala/OncoServe_Public/README.md

   - Send multiple image post request with model and aggregation configurations and output results in terminal
 - To do
   - Upload a folder instead of individual images
-  - Test automatically before git push
+  - Test automatically before git push using unittests

 ### Error Logging
 - When an error occurs, log the error in a file